top of page

 photo courtesy of ma

-The name Pigments Revealed came about from many years of not just revealing information about pigments through my research, but also from seeing so many things that can't be learned through other means being revealed by the study of pigments and culture, history, science, economics and more.
+The name Pigments Revealed came about from many years of not just revealing information about pigments through my research, but also from seeing so many things that can't be learned through other means being revealed by the study of pigments about culture, history, science, economics and more.
 Through pigments, information that is hiding in plain sight is revealed to help us better understand our past, our place as humans on this planet, and how it all fits into the natural world.

 --ma